Ian McLean (politician): Post-parliamentary career

 On retiring as an MP, McLean chaired the Earthquake Commission and was one of the first in the world to use dynamic financial analysis (DFA) commercially.
 He later advised on the formation of earthquake insurance schemes in Turkey and Romania under the World Bank.

 He led the revival of the LakesWater Quality Society which initiated restoration of the Rotorua lakes.

 He was chair of the Mahi Tahi Akoranga Trust which works with Māori inmates in prison.
+In 2024 he published the book Norman Perry and Mahi Tahi – The Cultural Breakthrough in NZ Prisons.

 He led the Review of the Civil Defence Emergency Management Response to the 22 February 2011 Christchurch earthquake.
 He was a finalist for the 2014 New Zealander of the Year Awards in the Senior category.

 Honours and awards

 In 1990, McLean received the New Zealand 1990 Commemoration Medal.
 In the 1991 New Year Honours, he was appointed a Companion of the Queen's Service Order for public services.